isomerpages/isomerpages-mlaw-simc/_Events/Singapore-Convention-Week-2021-testing.md

  - <a href="#10" id="ref10">SIAC Congress by SIAC</a>

 #### <a name="1"><b>Spotlight on Experts Virtual Conference</b></a><a href="#ref1" title="Return to top">↩</a> ####
-  <i>Organised by Asia Pacific Institute of Experts (APIEx) and Singapore Institute of Arbitrators (SIArb)</i>
+  <b>Organised by:</b> Asia Pacific Institute of Experts (APIEx) and Singapore Institute of Arbitrators (SIArb)
-  <br>6 Sep, 9am - 12.40pm
+  <br><b>Date and Time:</b> 6 Sep, 9am - 12.40pm
   <br><b>Website:</b> <a href="https://apiex.org/events/events-calendar/eventdetail/3/-/online-joint-apiex-siarb-spotlight-on-experts-conference-6-september-2021" target="new">https://apiex.org/events/events-calendar/eventdetail/3/-/online-joint-apiex-siarb-spotlight-on-experts-conference-6-september-2021</a>
-  <br><b> Contact email:</b> <a href="mailto:secretariat@apiex.org">secretariat@apiex.org</a>
+  <br><b>Contact email:</b> <a href="mailto:secretariat@apiex.org">secretariat@apiex.org</a>
-  <br><b>Event description:</b> Join us in a first ever collaboration between the Singapore Institute of Arbitrators (SIArb) and the Asia Pacific Institute of Experts (APIEx).
+  <br><b>Event description:</b> Join us in a first ever collaboration between SIArb and APIEx.
 This Conference is unique.
 It is the first ever Singapore Conference which is organised by both Arbitrators and Experts and seeks to focus on not just arbitrators and arbitrations but the work of both arbitrators and experts - how they interact, relate and contribute to the dispute resolution process through the effective use of experts to provide the tribunal with the best evidence.
 It is a Conference which all who are involved in the dispute resolution process should attend and participate.
 We are privileged to have as our Guest-of-Honour & Keynote Speaker - Justice Vinodh Coomaraswamy, The Supreme Court of Singapore.

 <b>SESSION 1: “EXPERTS IN FOCUS” PANEL DISCUSSION</b>
 <br>This session will focus on the role and work of experts in general, and in particular in arbitrations.
 The experts and lawyers will discuss the challenges both lawyers and experts face in dealing with a myriad range of expert evidence and related issues.
 The speakers will discuss how to deal effectively with tribunals and judges.

 Moderator
--	Prof. Leslie Chew SC - President, Asia Pacific Institute of Experts; Dean, School of Law at the Singapore University of Social Sciences; Senior Consultant, RHT Law Asia LLP
+-	Prof Leslie Chew SC - President, Asia Pacific Institute of Experts; Dean, School of Law at the Singapore University of Social Sciences; Senior Consultant, RHT Law Asia LLP

 Panellists
 - Ms Julie Raneda – Partner, Schellenberg Wittmer Pte Ltd
-- Mr. Gregory Vijayendran SC - Partner, Dispute Resolution, Rajah & Tan LLP; President, Law Society of Singapore
+- Mr Gregory Vijayendran SC - Partner, Dispute Resolution, Rajah & Tan LLP; President, Law Society of Singapore
-- Dr. Tan Teng Hooi – Assoc Prof and the Head of the Building and Project Management Programme, School of Science and Technology, Singapore University of Social Sciences
+- Dr Tan Teng Hooi – Assoc Prof and the Head of the Building and Project Management Programme, School of Science and Technology, Singapore University of Social Sciences

 <b>SESSION 2: EXPERT VIEWS</b>